The Greenberg functor revisited: Abstract

 \section{Abstract}

-Using modern language, we extend Greenberg's original definition of the functor that bears his name to arbitrary schemes over (certain types of) local artinian rings.
-We then establish a number of basic properties of the extended functor and determine its behavior under Weil restriction.
+We extend Greenberg's original construction to arbitrary (in particular, non-reduced) schemes over (certain types of) local artinian rings.
+We then establish a number of basic properties of the extended functor and determine, for example, its behavior under Weil restriction.
+We also discuss a formal analog of the functor.